wechaty/docusaurus/docusaurus/docs/api/friendship.md

 ## Global class Friendship

-The Friendship class allows you to do the following fuctionalities.
+The Friendship class allows you to do the following functionalities.

 1. send friend requests
 2. receive friend requests \(in friend event\)